Car Won’t Start After an Accident

 A car may not start after an accident for several reasons ranging from a blown pre-fuse (safety terminal) at the battery negative or positive post to the engine start being disabled by the vehicle in the Motor Electronics control unit.
 Here are some common causes why a car may not start after an accident:

-1. Damage to the engine: The accident’s impact can cause bent or broken parts, such as the crankshaft or starter motor, which can prevent the engine from turning over.
+- Damage to the engine: The accident’s impact can bend or break parts, such as the crankshaft or starter motor, which can prevent the engine from turning over.

-6. Transmission damage: An accident can cause damage to the transmission, which can prevent the car from moving or starting.
-Also, the shifter may have been damaged, and the car does not recognize the shifter is in the park position, which prevents the engine from starting.
+- Transmission damage: An accident can damage the transmission, which can prevent the car from moving or starting.
+Also, the shifter may have been damaged, and the car does not recognize that it is in the park position, which prevents the engine from starting.

-It’s important to have the vehicle assessed by a qualified mechanic to determine the exact cause of the problem and make the necessary repairs.
+It’s essential to have the vehicle assessed by a qualified mechanic to determine the exact cause of the problem and make the necessary repairs.

-What to do if a car won’t start after crash
+What to do if a car won’t start after a crash

 Even if you try to jump-start the car or replace the blown airbags, seatbelts, SRS module, and pre-tensioners, you may find that your car won’t start after a crash (or hitting a deer).